RICE 2013/14 Field Season Blogs

 10 November 2013

 Madness.
-It was once stated that the very definition of madness was to do attempt a task repeatedly, achieve the same outcome and yet continue to try again, I can’t quite recall who it was who said this but it was probably someone who figured out that they were actually quite mad themselves, experience really is the best teacher.
+It was once stated that the very definition of madness was to attempt a task repeatedly, achieve the same outcome and yet continue to try again, I can’t quite recall who it was who said this but it was probably someone who figured out that they were actually quite mad themselves, experience really is the best teacher.

 I could Google who actually said the madness thing but the inter-web crawls at sub dialup speeds down here with the priority of course going to that fleeting online fad, Facebook.